 inflammation of a sebaceous gland causing pimples or spots usually on the face or back.
 Can be caused by an excess of male hormones (androgens).

-Acromegaly is a condition that develops due to overproduction of growth hormone caused by a benign tumour of the pituitary gland.
-It leads to an increase in size of the hands and feet, thickening of the skin and a change in the appearance of the face.
+Acromegaly is a condition that develops due to overproduction of growth hormone usually caused by a benign tumour of the pituitary gland.
+It leads to an increase in size of the hands and feet, and a change in the appearance of the face.

 Action on Pre-eclampsia